-In most designs the IMO is the only clock source required, due to its $\pm 1$ -percent accuracy.
+In most designs the IMO is the only clock source required, due to its ±1-percent accuracy.
 The IMO operates with no external components and outputs a stable clock.
 A factory trim for each frequency range is stored in the device.
-With the factory trim, tolerance varies from $\pm 1$ percent at 3 MHz, up to $\pm 7$ percent at 62 MHz.
-The IMO, in conjunction with the PLL, allows generation of CPU and system clocks up to the device's maximum frequency (see PLL).
+With the factory trim, tolerance varies from ±1 percent at 3 MHz, up to ±7 percent at 62 MHz.
+The IMO, in conjunction with the PLL, allows generation of other clocks up to the device's maximum frequency (see PLL).
 The IMO provides clock outputs at 3, 6, 12, 24, 48, and 62 MHz.